East Brunswick Personal Injury Attorney

 Defending Your Rights to Compensation

 The Law Office of Howard S. Teitelbaum provides personalized legal representation for cases of personal injury.
-After sustaining injuries due to the negligent actions of another person, you may be living in pain, require long-term medical care, rehabilitation, or be permanently disabled.
+After sustaining injuries due to the negligent actions of another person, you may be:

 Our East Brunswick personal injury lawyer can help you seek justice and full compensation, and hold the responsible party accountable, whether by negotiating a fair settlement or pursuing justice in civil court.